yodrew/yodrew.github.io/_pages/hygiene.md

 Another student of Fry is Douglas Graham.
 He wrote [*The 80/10/10 Diet*](https://foodnsport.com), a trenchant and radical presentation of hygienic diet.
 It uses the familiar idea of calories in the titular ratio to explain healthy eating clearly.
 It makes frugivorous diet accessible.

 [Loren Lockman](https://tanglewoodwellnesscenter.com)'s teachings and practice of frugivorous diet are unusually elegant.
-I learned from and fasted and worked with him in 2003 and 2004.
+I learned from him and fasted and worked with him in 2003 and 2004.

 There are many hygienists to seek out.
 These have been important to me.

 #### influence

 Health was a popular movement in the 1800s in the West.
 Many semi-natural approaches emerged.
 Hygiene was the most rational, pleasing, and effective.
-It was the vanguard.
+It became the vanguard.
 The 19th century's famous improvements in public health resulted.

 Hygiene remains the most effective and influential approach to health and healing in history.
 It now benefits virtually everyone on the planet several times a day, whether he knows it or not.
 It is now common knowledge that rest, fresh, air pure, water bathing, exercise, and nutritious food are essential to a healthy life.

 These were new ideas 200 years ago.
 They benefit people more than medicine even pretends to.
 They provide endless ways to avoid doctors.
 They hint at compelling truths each new generation goes searching for.

-Medicine opposed this progress.
+Medicine opposed this progress at every turn.
 It took credit for what it could not stop.
 It made war on hygiene's teachings, institutions, and practisers with propaganda, lobbying, and legal prosecution.

-Hygiene invited such attack by over-emphasizing toxemia.
+Hygiene invited such attack by over-emphasizing the secondary principle of toxemia.
 Medicine used this flaw to reduce hygiene to cleanliness.
 Medicine made hygiene seem like it never existed with one hand while nearly destroying it with the other.

 Hygiene 3.0 begins with the recognition of trauma as the root of disease; the restful use of darkness to heal from it; and a hygienic psychology based on these two.
 This is the ground of hygiene's revival.
 It will regain its former ascendancy and attain permanent dominance.